ramseydsilva/7dweather/README.md

 cd weatherducky
 ```

 A simple webserver can be configured to run it.
-To run using a python web server, run the command at the root of the project:
+To run using a python web server, run the command at the root of the project

 ```
 python -m SimpleHTTPServer 4000